sushiat/DelHelX/README.md

 ## Chat commands

-Chat commands allow more fine-grained control of `DelHelX`'s behavior and settings not available via UI elements.
+Chat commands allow more fine-grained control of `DelHelX`'s behavior and some convinience functions not available via UI elements.
 Every chat command is prefixed with `.delhelx` and can be entered in every chat channel available.
-Executing `.delhel` without any additional commands prints the version loaded and a list of commands available.
+Executing `.delhelx` without any additional commands prints the version loaded and a list of commands available.

-#### Toggle debug logging

-`.delhelx debug`

-Toggles debug logging, displaying more messages about the internal state and flightplan processing.

-This setting will be saved to the EuroScope settings upon exit.

 #### Toggle update checks